ibmcheng1/wassystemcheck/README.md

 Note, the output file will be in the location where the command is run, e.g. /opt/ibm/websphere/AppServer/profiles/Dmgr01/bin

 ## WAS Cell Configuration Properties

+Note, this command only need to run on DMGR profile.

 Use the command below to extract the configuration for an entire cell.
 ./wsadmin.sh <wasuser> -password <password> -lang jython